-In this series of posts, Glynwood’s Field Operator, Matthew Ball, and Farm Manger, Nicole Scott, will share their progress as they attempt to improve soil health in Glynwood’s 70 acres of pasture.
+In this series of posts, Glynwood’s Field Operator, Matthew Ball, and Livestock Manger Nicole Scott will share their progress as they attempt to improve soil health in Glynwood’s 70 acres of pasture.

 Managing livestock, particularly ruminants, is about actively managing plants—mainly grass, legumes, and other forage forbs.
 In a perennial plant grazing system, appropriate animal stocking, timing, and level of impact are critical factors in influencing plant composition and density, water movement, and soil nutrient balancing.
 Generally, short, intense impacts with long rests between create the results we are looking for.
-Nicole Scott, Farm Manager for Livestock is Glynwood’s grazier.
-As she has come to intimately know this farm and its discrete pastures, she has come to know their unique personalities—their plant communities, their water retention, their soil, their generosity, their struggles.
-One particular eight acre pasture, aptly named Middle Field, has been noticeably decreasing in desirable species for ruminant fodder.
+Livestock Farm Manager Nicole Scott is Glynwood’s grazier.
+As she has come to intimately know this farm and its discrete pastures, she has deciphered their unique personalities—their plant communities, their water retention, their soil, their generosity, their struggles.
+One particular eight-acre pasture, aptly named Middle Field, has been noticeably decreasing in desirable species for ruminant fodder.
 Russian knapweed has proliferated and “out-competed” more favorable and palatable species for cattle and sheep.
-We know that the heavy, clay-rich soil of Middle Field is compacted due to a number of reasons giving an advantage to the tap-rooted, allelopathic knapweed.
+We know that the heavy, clay-rich soil of Middle Field is compacted due to a number of reasons, giving an advantage to the tap-rooted, allelopathic knapweed.